shirshir05/SeC_GAN__Just_in_Time_Defect_Prediction.github.io-/Readme.md

       python ./javadiff/setup.py install
      ```
     * java version 11 and 8
-3. Do clone to project that ypu want extract data to directory name "local_repo" the repository.
+3. Do clone to project that you want extract data to directory name "local_repo" the repository.
 For example: apache/deltaspike.
 4. Execute:
 ```
 python Main.py [0]